notjsouza/notjsouza/README.md

 ## I have experience in:

-* Front End using React.js, Next.js, and Vue.js
+* Frontend using React.js, Next.js, and Vue.js
-* Back End through Amazon Web Services(AWS) and Google Cloud Platform(GCP)
+* Backend with Amazon Web Services (AWS) and Google Cloud Platform (GCP)
 * Basic AI and Machine Learning

 ## Current Certifications: